-2.4.8 TELECOMMUNICATION FACILITIES
+2.4.7 TELECOMMUNICATION FACILITIES

 Telecommunication towers, specifically cellular phone towers, are on the rise with increased use of cellular phone.
-Lamont has one cell tower, located west of the Lamont Town Hall.
-The Town has not selected any potential future locations for towers.
+Table 2.1 below indicates jurisdictions with one or more types of communication towers in the

+County.
 Refer to the Federal Communications Commission FCC - (www.wireless2.fcc.gov) or the Lafayette Country Planning and Zoning for more information on telecommunication regulations.
-Internet services are provided via the Mount Horeb Telephone Company (MHTC).
+High speed Internet services are available to those residents served by TDS, DSL in some parts of the Town, and telephone services from Warren, IL.
+Cable services are available thru Charter and TDS.
+There is one cell tower in the jurisdiction, located on Mink Road.

-2.4.9 POWER PLANTS AND TRANSMISSION LINES
+2.4.8 POWER PLANTS AND TRANSMISSION LINES

-Lafayette County's power needs are supplied by the Alliant/Wisconsin Power and Light Company, the Scenic River Energy Cooperative, and the Dairyland Power Cooperative (DPC).
+Lafayette County's power needs are supplied by the Alliant/ Wisconsin Power and Light Company, the Scenic River Energy Cooperative, and the Dairyland Power Cooperative (DPC).
 For information regarding their service territories, transmission lines, and substations, please refer to Map 2.2.

-2.4.10 CEMETERIES
+2.4.9 CEMETERIES

 Cemeteries are identified as prominent historic and cultural resources.
 They can provide an historic perspective of an area, providing names and ethnicities of previous residents, linking a community to its past.
-In the Town, cemeteries include the Cudahay Cemetery, located on Cemetery Road and maintained by the Methodist Church in Lamont and the Andrew-Lamont Cemetery on East Lamont Road that is maintained by the Town of Lamont.
-Refer to Map 3.3.1 in Chapter 3.